Authorities call fatal stabbing of UK lawmaker terrorist act

-LEIGH-ON-SEA, England (AP) — Police say the stabbing of a long-serving member of Parliament during a meeting with constituents was a terrorist incident, and that they believe the attacker acted alone.
+LEIGH-ON-SEA, England (AP) — A long-serving member of Parliament was stabbed to death Friday during a meeting with constituents at a church in England, in what police said was a terrorist incident.
+A 25-year-old man was arrested in connection with the attack, which united Britain's fractious politicians in shock and sorrow.

-The Metropolitan Police said in a statement released early Saturday that the early investigation into the slaying of Conservative lawmaker David Amess “has revealed a potential motivation linked to Islamist extremism.”
+Counterterrorism officers were leading the investigation into the slaying of Conservative lawmaker David Amess.
+In a statement early Saturday, the Metropolitan Police described the attack as terrorism and said the early investigation “has revealed a potential motivation linked to Islamist extremism.”

 Amess, 69, was attacked around midday Friday at a Methodist church in Leigh-on-Sea, a town about 40 miles (62 kilometers) east of London.
 Paramedics tried without success to save him.
 Police arrested the suspect and recovered a knife.